s22s/geo-swak/README.md

     docker run -t -i s22s/geo-swak /bin/bash

 You will most likely want to work with data on the host system from within the docker container, in which case run the container with the -v option.

+    docker run -t -i -v $(pwd):/data s22s/geo-swak /bin/bash

+Assuming
-Assuming you have a raster called `test.tif` in your current working directory on your host system, running the following command should invoke `gdalinfo` on `test.tif`:
+you have a raster called `test.tif` in your current working directory on your host system, running the following command should invoke `gdalinfo` on `test.tif`: